Bhaktivedanta Manor’s Maha Morning Programme: Devotional Dawn and Dharmic Unity (14 Dec 2025)

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Bhaktivedanta Manor’s Maha Morning Programme?
+What is Bhaktivedanta Manor’s Maha Morning Programme on 14 December 2025?